tenpages/us-level/README.md

 ## Diary

-* African ver planning
-* There is a short post related to this project in my [blog](https://tenpages.github.io/dev/2022/10/24/level/).
+There is a short post related to this project in my [blog](https://tenpages.github.io/dev/2022/10/24/level/).

 ## Disclaimer